exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

 - Cancel all requests for `Prevote`s that share `round` and `propose_hash` fields with the collected `Prevote`s.
-- If the node's `locked_round` is less than `prevote.round` and the hash of the locked `Propose` message is the same as `propose_hash` in the collected `Prevote`s, then proceed to [Lock](#lock) for this `Propose` message.
+- If the node’s `locked_round` is less than `prevote.round` and the hash of the locked `Propose` message is the same as `propose_hash` in the collected `Prevote`s, then proceed to [Lock](#lock) for this `Propose` message.